 Even if you don’t qualify for the HEEHRA program rebates, you may be able to save with utility and manufacturer rebates for dual fuel heat pumps.

-To find out more about the available tax incentives and qualifying for them, contact your tax specialist as well as your utility company and the Illinois Office of Energy before you make your upgrade.
+To find out more about the available tax incentives and qualifying for them, be sure to contact your tax specialist as well as your utility company and the Illinois Office of Energy before you make your upgrade.

-Air Dynamics is devoted to supporting our local communities with the service, advice and equipment for smart, efficient and affordable home cooling and heating.
-To further discuss the possible advantages of a dual fuel heat pump system for you in Oswego, Yorkville, Naperville, Aurora or Plainfield (IL), just give us a call at (630) 731-1550!
+Air Dynamics is devoted to supporting our local communities with the service, advice and equipment for efficient, environmentally friendly HVAC solutions.
+To further discuss the advantages of a dual fuel heat pump system for your home, just give us a call at (630) 731-1550!